 Results of the previous survey (run in 2011 and 2012) were published in 2014.

-Making sure we get accurate results
+Making sure we got accurate results

-We'll use low-flying aircraft on those days to count the number of boats on the water.
+NIWA also used low-flying aircraft on those days to count the number of boats on the water.
 This information is combined to estimate the total day's catch in that area.

-At the end of the 12 months, researchers will calculate the catch of each species in each area using the:
+Researchers calculated the catch of each species in each area using the:

 - panel survey results